 Community Development Block Grant

 The Community Development Block Grant Program is a federal grant for housing and community development projects that benefit low and moderate-income persons.
-For a number of years the City of Rockville has received Community Development Block Grant (CDBG) funding through an agreement with Montgomery County.
-Rockville currently receives about $260,000 in CDBG funding annually.

 |Agency||Purpose of Funding